How long will I wait for a home?

 How long do people wait on average?

-Waiting times for people who have secured a new home thorugh the register varied considerably last year (between 103 and 370 days) and depended on priority band, how many bedrooms people needed, and what areas people were happy to live in.
+Waiting times vary considerably and depend on your priority band, how many bedrooms you need, and what areas you are happy to live in.

-People who need two-bedroom properties (regardless of their banding) wait the shortest time (average 110 days), and those in the emergency band also have a shorter wait (average 110 days).
+People who are in the emergency band wait the shortest time (average 140 days) and those who need two-bedroom properties (regardless of their banding) also have a shorter wait (average 173 days).

 Anyone looking for a four-bedroom property could wait more than a year for a property, depending on their priority band.